 It was quite interesting to hike in Kajane since I would have never thought of this place without the recommendation of some local people who drove me to this place.
 You don’t need special hiking gear for this hike.
 Maybe waterproof shoes and a rain jacket if the weather is not stable.
 Depending on the time of the year you should also protect yourself against mosquitoes.

 Skiing and Snowboarding in Öjberget

 Öjberget is a small ski hill nearby the village of Sundom.
-If you are living in Vaasa and want to enjoy a nice scenery or do some downhill, crosscountry skiing or snowboarding then you should visit Öjberget.
+If you are living in Vaasa and want to enjoy nice scenery or do some downhill, cross-country skiing or snowboarding then you should visit Öjberget.

 The hill is 45 m high and has a length of 325 m.
 There is also an observation tower on top of the hill.
 Further, you can find a 5 km long cross-country ski run which is also lighted in the evening.
 4000 years ago the hill has been an island 30 km away from the shore.

-Obviously, you can not compare this hill to the Alps but it has the highest elevation in the area and is great place to start learning Skiing and Snowboarding.
-I often visited Öjberget with my bicycle.
+Obviously, you can not compare this hill to the Alps but it has the highest elevation in the area and is a great place to start learning Skiing and Snowboarding.
+I often visited Öjberget on my bicycle.
 The distance is approximately 10 km from from the city center.

 The meteor crater in Söderfjärden seen from the observation tower.
 The meteor crater is also a popular place to observe migrating birds.